 State of the Inland Bays 2016

-The 2016 State of the Delaware Inland Bays report is a compilation of environmental data about the Bays and their watershed.
-It provides communities, decision makers, and concerned citizens with robust scientific information that they can use to help restore and protect the bays and their resources.
+The 2016 State of the Delaware Inland Bays report is a compilation of environmental data about the Bays that is updated every five years.
+The content is grouped by subject matter into 35 bite-size indicators that can provide communities, decision makers, and concerned citizens with robust scientific information to help restore and protect the Inland Bays and the surrounding watershed.

 Human health risks continue for those using the Bays for recreation.
 Most tributaries and canals continue to have very poor water quality and are unsafe for swimming or for the harvest of shell fish.